-Changing my assumptions about my circumstances, about who I am, and about other people (and how they perceive me), really set me on a path to healing.
-We have complete control about what we assume.
-If we assume we are unhealthy then we will be unhealthy.
-If we assume we are depressed then we will be depressed.
-Don’t get me wrong, I dealt with depression and I know it is very real.
-However, I also know that a shift in mindset and changing my assumptions freed me from both depression and anxiety.
+Changing my assumptions about my circumstances, about who I am, and about other people (and how they perceive me) really set me on a path to healing.
+We have complete control over what we assume.
+If we assume we are unhealthy, then we will be unhealthy.
+If we assume we are depressed, then we will be depressed.
+Don’t get me wrong, I dealt with depression, and I know it is very real.
+However, I also know that a shift in mindset and changing my assumptions freed me from depression and anxiety.

 I started to notice in my 30’s that the same situations happened over and over.
-Whether that be being without a vehicle, having to move because I couldn’t pay rent, or feeling so depressed I couldn’t work.
+Whether that be being without a vehicle, having to move because I couldn’t pay rent, or feeling so depressed, I couldn’t work.
 I remember the first time I reacted calmly to my vehicle breaking down.
-Prior to that, I would think it was the end of the world and excessively worry about what I was going to do.
+Before that, I would think it was the end of the world and excessively worry about what I was going to do.
 In any case, the first time I reacted calmly and proactively, something shifted in my mind.
-It felt like at that moment that I had stopped a cycle of what I like to call “circling the mountain”.
+It felt like at that moment that I had stopped a cycle of what I like to call “circling the mountain.”

 A New Reality

 I have learned to stop “reacting” to situations on repeat.
-Meaning, I noticed whenever something came up and I reacted in the same way I had previously, I would experience that same type of situation at a later time.
+Meaning, I noticed whenever something came up, and I reacted in the same way I had previously, I would experience that same situation later.
 It was a perpetual loop until I stopped reacting.
 I am much more proactive rather than reactive now.
-A couple of years ago I stopped saying to people “I suffer from depression.”
+A couple of years ago, I stopped saying to people, “I suffer from depression.”
 I stopped saying things about myself I had said for years.
 Then, one day I realized I was no longer depressed.
 It was surreal, to be honest; I just felt different.

 I continually monitor my thoughts and assumptions.
 I also pay attention to what I react to and how I react.
 Honestly, it has changed my life, and I really am living a different reality.